zexinyang/GlobalMatch/README.md

 To build GlobalMatch, you need [CMake](https://cmake.org/download/) (`>= 3.12`) and a compiler that supports `>= C++14`.
-With CMake, GlobalMatch can be built on almost all platform, although so far we have only tested it on Linux (GCC >= 4.8, Clang >= 3.3).
+With CMake, GlobalMatch can be built on almost all platforms, although so far we have only tested it on Linux (GCC >= 4.8, Clang >= 3.3).

 There are many options to build GlobalMatch.
 Choose one of the following (not an exhaustive list):